alexa/alexa-skills-kit-sdk-for-java/docs/Migrating-To-ASK-SDK-v2-For-Java.rst

 =======================================

 This guide shows how to use Alexa Skills Kit SDK v2 for Java to migrate existing skills developed with the SDK v1 to v2.
+This version of SDK allows skill developers to create more robust skills, to organize the code better, and provides better core features which are outlined below!

 Adding the ASK SDK v2 to Your Project
 -------------------------------------